lucabol/GuruFollower/Readme.md

 19. Point a browser to your new web App
 20. YOU ARE DONE

+## How to redeploy your app if you make changes to It
+1. If you modify GuruLoader or GuruBackend, simply do a build in VS and Push to Github
+2. If you modify GuruFrontEnd, open a cmd in GuruFrontEnd/ and run 'npm dev build', the Push to Github

 ## Running the tests

 Tests are run as usual from inside the Visual Studio UI.